-The W3C Trace Context specification is a set of new standards being developed by open source and commercial tool providers that defines a unified approach to context and event correlation within distributed systems, such as microservices environments.
-Having such a standard will enable end-to-end transaction tracing within distributed applications across a range of monitoring tools.
+The W3C Trace Context specification is a set of new standards developed by open source and commercial tool providers that defines a unified approach to the context and event correlation within distributed systems, such as microservices environments.
+Such a standard will enable end-to-end transaction tracing within distributed applications across various monitoring tools.

 Why we need distributed tracing

-Context propagation: Core building block of distributed tracing
+Context propagation: The core building block of distributed tracing

-Without context-propagation, distributed tracing is simply not possible as there is otherwise no reliable way of linking transactions together in a way that preserves their context.
+Without context-propagation, distributed tracing is simply impossible as there is no reliable way of linking transactions together in a way that preserves their context.

-Below is a simple example of context being used to link two transactions together.
-In this example, we use a header called context that contains two fields, transaction ID and parent ID.
+Below is a simple example of context linking two transactions together.
+In this example, we use a context header containing two fields, transaction ID and parent ID.
 These two identifiers can subsequently be used to link two parts of a transaction.

 Why context propagation breaks

 Up to this point, the concept of Trace Context sounds pretty straightforward.
 It seems that all you need to do is forward a simple header — then distributed tracing works out-of-the-box, taking care of the details for you.
 Unfortunately, it’s not this simple.
-In the real world, there are challenges that must be addressed before distributed tracing can be deployed successfully within distributed environments.
+In the real world, some challenges must be addressed before distributed tracing can be deployed successfully within distributed environments.

-There is currently no agreement as to what these tracing headers should be called.
+There is currently no agreement on what these tracing headers should be called.
 Each tool vendor uses its own HTTP header to store context information.
-This wasn’t an issue in the past as traces were rarely monitored by multiple tools.
+This wasn’t an issue in the past, as traces were rarely monitored by multiple tools.
 Today, things are much different.
-In many cases, cloud applications are monitored both at the application level (by application developers) and by the cloud vendors themselves.
+In many cases, cloud applications are monitored at the application level (by application developers) and by the cloud vendors.
 If different tracing headers are used in such scenarios, traces are likely to break when they cross the boundaries of the respective tracing tools.

 Transaction trace is lost because tools use different headers for context propagation